 Our Rationale explained.
 The Trees are planted on Lakeside land on a working farm.
 We would love it to be an open park or amenity, but all visits need to be by appointment and guided.

 Our simple philosophy is to create a native and natural woodland, leave the trees to grow undisturbed, as much as possible, but we plant, stake, water, weed, and feed as they establish.

 We also plant flowering bulbs and wildflowers.
 The trees and land are set aside forever and never harvested.

 Our proposition is to provide people with an affordable, thoughtful gesture that is significantly more enduring than just a card of flowers while contributing to the environment.

-To offer an open park/woodland the pricing would need to then reflect the costs associated with Public liability Insurance (and for that a full-time attendant), Local authority Rates, hard paths, car parks, and toilet blocks etc. You can probably imagine, these considerations would significantly increase what we would need to price per tree, and that would make our proposition unaffordable for too many.
+To offer an open park/woodland the pricing would need to then reflect the costs associated with Public Liability Insurance (and for that a full-time attendant), Local authority Rates, hard paths, car parks, toilet blocks etc. You can probably imagine, these considerations would significantly increase what we would need to price per tree, and that would make our proposition unaffordable for too many.

 We are regularly, if not daily, contacted by recipients of Tree Planting Certificates, who deeply appreciate what has been arranged for them, particularly the thoughtfulness of the act, and they contact us to reaffirm what we do and that it does make a difference..

 We do hope you understand our rationale ( ie. we are not being awkward) and hope we have given you enough information to help you make a decision.

 How much does shipping cost?